ANT 100 HUMAN ORIGINS

 Human behavior and culture; formation of personality; nature of social structure, interaction, and the satisfaction of human needs.
 Cross-cultural comparisons.
 Recommended as a first or second course in anthropology.
 Offered every semester.

 ANT 189 TOPICS COURSE

-Introduction to physical anthropology through detailed examination of exemplary case studies covering a broad range of topics in physical anthropology.
+Introduction to biological anthropology through detailed examination of exemplary case studies covering a broad range of topics in biological anthropology.
 The process of inquiry in physical anthropology, including initial conception of the research question, methodology, results, and conclusions.
-Ethics of physical anthropology research.
+Ethics of biological anthropology research.
 Offered occasionally.

 ANT 244 FOLKLORE AND LIFE

 Prerequisite: CWP 102.
 Introduction to the major genres of folklore and folk life and their function in contemporary society; including roots music, ethnic and occupational folklore, rites of passage and calendar customs, and traditional narratives.
 The relationship between folklore and popular culture.
 Offered every semester.

 Prerequisite: ANT 100.
 Archaeology of the United States from 1500 through the American Civil War.
 Material life and diversity of sociocultural experiences in the United States during this period.
 Offered spring odd years.